rokzitko/toeplitz/c++/README.md

 The tool comes with a test script and reference results to check the validy of the calculation.
 There is also a Mathematica notebook which generates the reference data.

+Files:

+toeplitz.cc - source code of the tool count.cc - source code of a generator of sequences for testing purposes toeplitz.nb - Mathematica notebook for generating reference results c.dat, r.dat: random values for columns and rows for matrix m m64.dat: explicit matrix representation of m, in the form of 64bit integers x.bin - test vector y.bin - test result test - runs tests: produces no output if all tests pass OUT.ref, OUT32.ref - reference results for counter test Makefile - make file for building tools & cleaning up README.md - this file